MailTape/MailTape/src/content/episodes/2024-04-06-manofresca.md

 image: " https://mailta.pe/img/fbPic553.png"
 musiColor: musicolor.png
 ---
 This morning we invite you to explore a particular vibe.
 It is not easy to describe it.
-It's a certain idea of ​​refinement, sometinghing that we can call pretension but not like you’re used to hearing.
+It's a certain idea of ​​refinement, someting that we can call pretension but not like you’re used to hearing.
 Rather something undeniably sustained, never haughty, something which places itself a little above the fray, which shines with its talent, with impetuous virtuosity, with pretension.
 And after all, why not?
 Don’t you need a bit of this pretension to dare to explore certain corners of musical creativity knowing that you will inevitably create wonders from them?
 Isn’t it necessary to then dare to take the plunge and share your work with the public?

 Definitely this is how we can perceive the work of [Manofresca](https://linktr.ee/manofresca) whose forthcoming album is a patchwork of varied feelings, a collection of personal reflections served alongside delicate melodies.
 Refined work.
 Like what we can perceive in every song of today’s selection.\
 Important information: if you find it pretentious, let your preconceptions go to better capture the vibe of the artist who takes you into his universe.
 It only lasts a song.